fieldtrip/website/development/module/peer.md

 #### Peercellfun(...)

 This executes a function on all the elements of a cell-array.
 Each cell is executed on another peer, and the execution is in parallel.
-Once all cells have been executed, the results are gathered and returned to the user as cell array.
+Once all cells have been executed, the results are gathered and returned to the user as cell-array.
 For example

     peercellfun('plus', {1, 2, 3}, {1, 2, 3})